anthonycoffey/React-Native-App/memory-bank/activeContext.md

 ## Recent Changes

+- **Implemented "Uber-like" Background Location Tracking:**
+  - **Re-enabled Android Foreground Service:** Updated `contexts/LocationContext.tsx` to enable the `foregroundService` configuration.
+This creates a persistent notification ("Technician App: Tracking location for active jobs") that keeps the app alive in the background on Android 8+, significantly improving tracking reliability.
+  - **Optimized Tracking Parameters:** Tuned `UPDATE_CONFIG` for high-frequency updates suitable for live fleet monitoring:
+    - `timeInterval`: 5 seconds (was 5s, kept).
+    - `distanceInterval`: 10 meters (increased from 1m to reduce noise).
+    - `activityType`: `Location.ActivityType.AutomotiveNavigation` (changed from `Other` to signal navigation intent to the OS).
+  - **Robustness:** The implementation continues to use the dedicated `background-location-task-v2` and includes the 15-minute "heartbeat" safety net (`BACKGROUND_FETCH_TASK`).

 - **Architectural Refactor: Global Location Tracking:**
   - Migrated location tracking logic from `hooks/useLocation.ts` to a new `LocationContext` (`contexts/LocationContext.tsx`).
   - Wrapped the entire application (within `app/_layout.tsx`) with `LocationProvider`.